 The TOE is already a platform representing the lowest level in a Smartcard.
 There is no lower or "underlying abstract machine" used by the TOE which can be tested.
-There is no need to perform testing according to FPT_AMT.1 and the dependency in the requirement FPT_TST.2 is therefore considered to be satisfied.
+Therefore, the former dependency to FPT_AMT.1 is fulfilled without further and by that dispensable.
+CC in the Revision 3 considered this and dropped this dependency.
+The requirement FPT_TST.2 is satisfied.
+End of comment.

-End of Comment.